infinite-table/infinite-react/www/pages/blog/2023/01/16/infinite-table-is-here.page.md

 author: [admin]
 ---

 *Infinite Table is ready for prime time.

 With version 1.0.0 we're releasing a DataGrid that's feature packed and ready to be used in the wild!*

 <Note title="Why use Infinite Table?">

-* 1️⃣ it's fast
+1️⃣ it's fast

-* 2️⃣ no empty/white rows while scrolling
+2️⃣ no empty/white rows while scrolling

-* 3️⃣ it's packed with features
+3️⃣ it's packed with features

-* 4️⃣ built from the ground up for React
+4️⃣ built from the ground up for React

-* 5️⃣ clear, concise and easily composable props & API
+5️⃣ clear, concise and easily composable props & API

 </Note>

 We think you'll love it.

 We know this is the DataGrid we would have loved to use more than 15 years ago when [we started working with tables in the browser](/blog/2022/11/08/why-another-datagrid).

-Now it's finally here 🎉.
+And now it's finally here 🎉.

 ### Built from the ground up with React & TypeScript